API Reference

 • Grachev: Grachev et al. (2007)

-It supports standard finite-difference (point-value) and finite-volume (layer-averaged) schemes.
-The finite-volume scheme is based on the Nishizawa & Kitamura (2018) formulation.
+Both standard finite-difference (point-value) and finite-volume (layer-averaged) schemes are supported; the finite-volume scheme follows Nishizawa & Kitamura (2018).

 source